FlandereKua/Node-Based-Adventure/Node Graph/Basic Footwork.md

 ## Description
- A brief, flavourful quote or summary of the node.
+A basic understanding of movement, granting bonus speed and dexterity.

 ## Quick Info
 | Property | Value                          |